 SUPSI PVLab is working in national and international research projects to improve the knowledge on photovoltaics at all levels.
 From characterisation of innovative technologies to new standards’ development, from accelerated testing in hybrid environments like BIPV to long term monitoring of PV plants, the research activities are the basis for supporting solar industry and stakeholders with innovative approaches and services.

-“The SUPSI PVLab has to anticipate the new testing requirements for new technologies in the PV sector”
+“The SUPSI PVLab has to anticipate the new testing requirements for new technologies in the PV sector, guaranteeing longevity, an essential characteristic of PV products”

 Head of ISAAC